CodeMangler/EventLog-Analyzer/README.md

 Once the analysis is complete, it writes out a CSV each for every group of related events found, and a summary text with a bunch of statistics.
 You can provide it some filters that tell it to look at only the Event Log records that match a certain criteria.

-Warning: It could be quite slow if you're processing a large number of Event Log records.
+Warning: It can be quite slow if you're processing a large number of Event Log records.

 Hopefully, I'll get around to fixing the performance when I get some time (now that I've reopened the project after over 3 years :D).